Editorial Guidelines

 • Inside the product: drafting personalized book chapters from customer answers, generating character illustrations, suggesting dedication text.
 The customer always reviews and can regenerate before printing.

-• Marketing tools: letter generators, vow generators, and speech generators on /tools openly use AI — that's the entire product.
+• Marketing tools: our letter, vow, and speech generators openly use AI — that's the entire product.

-• Translation: machine-translated drafts of editorial content into French, German, Spanish, Italian, and Dutch are reviewed by a human before publishing.
+• Translation: machine-translated drafts of editorial content into French, German, Spanish, and Italian are reviewed by a human before publishing.

 Where AI is not used

 • Editorial guides.
-Articles under /guides, /anniversaries, /gifts-for-*, /how-to-celebrate-*, and this page are written by a named human founder.
+Articles under /blog, /anniversaries, gift guides, and this page are written by a named human founder.
 AI is sometimes used as a grammar pass; it is not used to author the substance.

 • Customer reviews and testimonials.
 All reviews shown on the site come from real verified customers via Trustpilot.
 We don't synthesize quotes.